clami66/AF_unmasked/README.md

 ### Stand-alone installation

-As an alternative to using Docker, the installation and setup procedure is as follows:
+If you don't wish to use a Docker image, the installation and setup procedure is as follows:

 1. [Install Anaconda/Miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)